buurd/AaC/documentation/ARCHITECTURE_SUMMARY.md

 *   **Code**: Scans Java source code to ensure domain entities and repositories are implemented correctly.
 *   **Security**: Scans test code to ensure no insecure `http://` URLs are used.
 *   **Contract Verification**: Checks that all integration requirements have a corresponding Pact contract file.
+*   **Kubernetes Deployment**: Validates that the Kubernetes manifests (`infrastructure/k8s`) contain all required Deployments and Services as defined in `REQ-078`.

 ### B. Runtime Verification
-We spin up the entire landscape (4 Apps, 4 DBs, 1 Proxy, 1 Keycloak, Observability Stack) in Docker to verify the system works as expected.
+We spin up the entire landscape (4 Apps, 4 DBs, 1 Proxy, 1 Keycloak, Observability Stack) in Docker/Kubernetes to verify the system works as expected.
 *   **Infrastructure**: Starts all databases, Keycloak, Nginx, and Observability tools.
 *   **Deployment**: Starts application containers with security configuration.
 *   **Functional Check**: Verifies HTTP endpoints and redirects (302 Found) for secured resources.